There are several smart lock benefits over other locks, as well as some downsides. We cover them here.

 - Smart locks make changed lock codes easy too.
 This is useful to prevent unauthorised access if you rent out your home.
 By changing your entry code regularly, thieves are less likely to guess your current password.

 Being electronic devices, smart locks do need a source of power.
 Some models do have a regular key option.
 This is a question you should discuss with your locksmith before settling on a model.

 Also, you should know what happens if the WiFi goes down?
 These errors can turn these easy-breezy systems into a big headache.

 Can smart door locks be hacked?

-Stuart does say that the added security smart locks provide, such as using a camera to see and record whoever is at the door, and the convenience of being able to operate a door do offset some of these concerns remotely.
+Stuart says that the added security smart locks provide, such as using a camera to see and record whoever is at the door, and the convenience of operating a door does offset some of these concerns remotely.

-The bottom line, according to Maik Morgenstern, chief technology officer at AV-Test, is to choose a security-certified product that is kept up-to-date by the manufacturer with critical updates.
+According to Maik Morgenstern, chief technology officer at AV-Test, the bottom line is to choose a security-certified product that is kept up-to-date by the manufacturer with critical updates.